imperfectandcompany/techstack-onboarding/README.md

   - `MyComponent.styles.js`
 - lowerCamelCase for Higher Order Component file and folder name
 - lowercase for all other root directory folders.
 For example: `src`, `components`, `assets`

+Custom scripts:
+lint: will search for problems, but will not fix lint fix: will search and try to fix the problems.
+format: will call prettier to fix the code style.